Let us Support Your Vision

-Does The Stuller Family Foundation provide proposal support or assistance to applicants prior to submission?
+Does The Stuller Family Foundation provide proposal support or assistance to applicants before submission?

-In order for The Stuller Family Foundation to support its mission, we want to make sure grant proposals have a high likelihood of being awarded the requested funds.
-As such, the Executive Director will provide proposal support to applicants.
+For The Stuller Family Foundation to support its mission, we want to make sure grant proposals have a high likelihood of being awarded the requested funds.
+As such, we can provide proposal support to applicants.
 Please adhere to the following guidelines so the foundation can support your proposal enhancement efforts.

-- Complete your proposal and application as best possible at least one month before the submission deadline.
+- Complete your proposal and application at least one month before the submission deadline.

-- Schedule an appointment with the Executive Director at least two weeks before the submission deadline in order to allow time for revisions and edits.
-Email firstname.lastname@example.org to schedule an appointment.
+- Schedule an appointment with the Stuller Family Foundation at least two weeks before the submission deadline in order to allow time for revisions and edits.

 How soon can an organization submit another application for the same program grant that was not awarded the requested grant?

 The Stuller Family Foundation receives hundreds of grant applications each year from many worthwhile organizations in Acadiana.
-There are a number of factors that determine whether or not a request is awarded.
-Since the foundation is unable to fund every request received, we encourage organizations to submit applications for future board meetings and to also reach out to the Executive Director if your organization would like advice or guidance on that resubmission (see above).
+There are several factors that determine whether request is awarded.
+Since the foundation cannot support every submission received, we enourage organizations to submit applications for future board meetings and reach out the The Stuller Family Foundation if your organization would like advice or guidance on that resubmission.
+(See Above)